This post may contain affiliate links. Please see our disclosure policy.

 More Easy Italian-American Favorites

-These Italian recipes are a bit Americanized, just like Pizza Florentine, they are absolutely delicious.
+These Italian recipes are a bit Americanized, just like this Pizza Florentine recipe, but all are still absolutely delicious.

 Spinach Pizza